Samsø: History

-People have lived and hunted on Samsø from the earliest of times, when the ice receded at the end of the last Ice Age.
+People have lived and hunted on Samsø since the ice receded at the end of the last Ice Age.
 Samsø first became an island approximately 9,000 years ago and there are several traces like dolmens, burial mounds, passage graves, kitchen middens, etc. from the Stone Age and Bronze Age cultures across the landscape.
 Excavations at Tønnesminde and Endebjerg, for example, show evidence of human habitation from the Stone Age through the Viking Age.

 Norse mythology

 On this island, Saxo Grammaticus relates that there was a legendary battle, when the Swedish champion Hjalmar and his friend Orvar-Odd fought against the twelve sons of the Swedish berserker Arngrim.
 This battle was once famous, since it also figures in Faroese ballads, in Orvar-Odd's saga and in Hervarar saga.

 According to the Hervarar saga and the Waking of Angantyr, the mounds of the slain berserkers were haunted.
 This did not stop Arngrim's granddaughter Hervor from approaching the mounds and demanding the enchanted sword Tyrfing from her father Angantyr.